feathersjs-ecosystem/feathers-vuex/docs/service-plugin.md

       nameStyle: 'path', // Use the full service path as the Vuex module name, instead of just the last section
       namespace: 'custom-namespace', // Customize the Vuex module name.
 Overrides nameStyle.
       debug: true, // Enable some logging for debugging
+      servicePath: '', // Not all Feathers service plugins expose the service path, so it can be manually specified when missing.
+      instanceDefaults: () => ({}), // Override this method to provide default data for new instances.
+If using Model classes, specify this as a static class property.
+      setupInstance: instance => instance, // Override this method to setup data types or related data on an instance.
+If using Model classes, specify this as a static class property.
       autoRemove: true, // Automatically remove records missing from responses (only use with feathers-rest)
       enableEvents: false, // Turn off socket event listeners.
 It's true by default
       addOnUpsert: true, // Add new records pushed by 'updated/patched' socketio events into store, instead of discarding them.
 It's false by default